xeniakal/AMLS_20-21_SN20159465/README.md

 This assignment involves the realisation of various machine learning tasks on two provided datasets that are subsets of the original CelebFaces Attributes Dataset (CelebA) and Cartoon Set.
 The datasets can be downloaded via following link: https://drive.google.com/file/d/1wGrq9r1fECIIEnNgI8RS-_kPCf8DVv0B/view?usp=sharing.

 We went through the data, analysed it and pre-processed it as necessary.
 We designed separate modes for each task and report training errors, validation errors, hyper-parameter tuning.
-To choose the best-fitted model we tried several models for each task, as you can see in code files and compared the results through tables and plots.
+To choose the best-fitted model we tried several models for each task, as you can see in code files comparing the results through tables and plots.

 ## How to use